Pages

 Introduction

-Couple hypotheses exist regarding the origins of the name Azerbaijan.
+A couple hypotheses exist regarding the origins of the name Azerbaijan.
 According to the classic tradition, the name comes from the time of Alexander of Macedon’s conquest of the Achaemenid Empire.
-In particular, it presumably originates from general Aturpat - a commander of the Persian King Darius III’s army’s left wing in the Battle of Gaugamela in 331 BC (Chaumont, 1987) .
+In particular, it presumably originates from General Aturpat - a commander of the Persian King Darius III’s army’s right wing in the Battle of Gaugamela in 331 BC (Chaumont, 1987).

 Nobleman Aturpat (in Pahlavi) or Atropates (in Greek) was King Darius III’s general and satrap of Media.
-He commanded Median, Arranian (Greek: Albanian), Iberian, Sacasenian troops in the Battle of Gaugamela.
+He, as the satrap of Media, commanded Median, Arranian (Greek: Albanian), Sacasenian troops in the Battle of Gaugamela.
 Army.
 During the battle, Atropates’ units pushed Alexander’s army to stop the advance and implemented defensive measures.
-Only Alexander’s personal intervention with fresh troops allowed the Macedonians to stop their retreat and concentrate on a victorious advance in the center, facing troops under direct command of Darius III.
+Only Alexander’s personal intervention with fresh troops allowed the Macedonians to stop their retreat and concentrate on a victorious advance in the center, facing troops under the direct command of Darius III.
 It was a unique moment in the battle.
 The Macedonian right wing had begun to retreat and, if King Darius III realized and utilized it, the battle’s outcome would have been completely different.
-However, as is well-known, Darius III’s poor commanding and leadership skills resulted in the catastrophic defeat of the Achaemenids Army (Shifman, 1988) .
+However, as is well-known, Darius III’s poor commanding and leadership skills resulted in the catastrophic defeat of the Achaemenids Army (Shifman, 1988).

 One month after Darius III’s death in June 330 B.C., Atropates surrendered to Alexander.
 Later, in a personal meeting, Alexander mentioned Atropates’ military skills and esteemed him so highly that Atropates’ daughter was married to Perdiccas - a close ally to Alexander and commander of the Macedonian cavalry.
 The marriage took place at the famous mass wedding in Susa in February 324 BC.
-Moreover, Atropates also offered 100 Amazons, as Greeks called beautiful female-archers from Media and Albania, for Alexander’s military elite massive wedding in Susa (Mayor, 2017).
-Moreover, Atropates also offered 100 Amazons, as Greeks called beautiful female-archers from Media and Arran (Albania), for Alexander’s military elite massive wedding in Susa.
+Moreover, Atropates also offered 100 Amazons, as Greeks called beautiful female-archers from Media and Albania, for Alexander’s military elite massive wedding in Susa (Mayor, 2017)

 Indeed, Aturpat, a nobleman and general, was a follower of Zarathustra (Zoroaster).
 The name Aturpat comes from Avesta’s word “Atare-pata”.
 The word “Atur” is derived from the Avestan “Atar” or “Atash” or “Azar” that means fire.
 “Pat” may be derived from the Avestan “payu” meaning “guardian” or “protector”.
 The transcription of name Aturpat from Pahlavi (Middle Persian) could be “protected by fire” (Khalifa-Zadeh, 2017).